French feminists liken Deneuve and fellow #Metoo critics to

 In the aftermath of accusations against U.S. movie producer Harvey Weinstein, millions of women took to social media to share their stories of being sexually harassed or assaulted, using the #Metoo hashtag worldwide or #SquealOnYourPig (#balancetonporc)in France.

-But 74-year-old Deneuve and the other signatories to the column said the #Metoo movement had gone too far, defending what they termed as a right for men to “pester” women.
-They said this was essential to sexual freedom and that women could be strong enough “not to be traumatized by gropers in the metro.”
+But 74 year-old Deneuve and the other signatories to the column said the #Metoo movement had gone too far, defending what they termed as a right for men to “pester” women.
+They said this was essential to sexual freedom and that women could be strong enough “not to be traumatised by gropers in the metro.”

-“It’s dangerous to put it this way,” Gender Equality Minister Marlene Schiappa told France Culture radio, saying the government was already struggling to convince young women they are not to blame when someone gropes them and that they should go to the police to file a complaint when it happens.

-Transport Minister Elisabeth Borne told France 2 television the column was “a bit out of sync with what many women may experience.”
+“I think it’s a bit out of sync with what many women may experience,” Transport Minister Elisabeth Borne told France 2 television, saying sexual harassment on public transport was a serious issue the government tried to tackle.

-Deneuve received international acclaim for her acting, which included starring roles in films by renowned directors Francois Truffaut, Roman Polanski and Luis Bunuel.
+Deneuve received international acclaim for her acting which included starring roles in films by renowned directors including François Truffaut, Roman Polanski and Luis Bunuel.

 Deneuve also occasionally worked as a model, including as the face of Chanel No 5 and representing Marianne, the national symbol of France for some years during the 1980s.